lulol38/lebestie_ingsw2020/README.md

 ## CREDITS
 Santorini is a trademark of Gordon Hamilton and Roxley Games.

+The graphical resources copyright is held by Roxley Games, which provided the mentioned resources for educational purposes only.

 Copyright (C) 2020 Davide Carini, Veronica Rovelli, Luca Ferrari